wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 Why would that be useful?

-Somtimes you want to use a method of an object with some other information.
+Sometimes you want to use a method of an object with some other information.
 Let's say we have a Jenna object, as shown below 👇

 ```js
 const jenna = { name: 'Jenna'};